memgraph/docs/docs/tutorials/social-network-analysis.md

 ## Further reading

-If you want to find out more about query modules, take a look at our guide on how to create your own: [Implement custom query modules](/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md).
+To find out more about query modules, take a look at our guide on how to create your own: [Implement custom query modules](/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md).
+You can also visit our [NetworkX how-to guide](/how-to-guides/networkx.md) to learn how to utilize the NetworkX library.

-You can also visit our [NetworkX Reference guide](/how-to-guides/networkx.md) to find out which NetworkX algorithms are already available in Memgraph.
+If you want to learn more about how to use Memgraph with NetworkX, check out the [**Memgraph for NetworkX developers resources**](https://memgraph.com/memgraph-for-networkx?utm_source=networkx-guide&utm_medium=referral&utm_campaign=networkx_ppp&utm_term=docs%2Btutorialsocialnetwork&utm_content=resources).